-All of our user statistics point in the same direction: Landlords waste precious time answering an unnecessary overload of questions asked by potential tenants about their listing.
+All of our user statistics show that landlords waste time answering a questions asked by potential tenants about their listing.
 Not to mention redundant viewings that could have been avoided by comprehensive descriptions and more pictures in the listing.
 Therefore, you should make sure your ad is complete before listing it.

 Everything that can clarify your property's attributes is desirable.
 Having that said, there are some things that can be more valuable than other.
 Everything that stands out should be mentioned - both positive and negative.
 It will save you a lot of time if you are straight forward and clear.

 Are you aware that when you create your ad that you can choose our add ons directly!